 Is Your Conference Survey a Waste of Time?

 The conference survey tool in your mobile event app is pretty powerful.
-Get data while your attendees are in the building, thinking about the event.
-See results in real-time.
-Even push notifications to remind your attendees to give feedback.
+It gives you the ability to collect data while your attendees are in the building and while your attendees are most engaged.
+You can see results in real-time and you can send push notifications to remind your attendees to give feedback.

 Why don’t we take some of the guesswork out of it?
-We talked to two fantastic survey experts–from two very different fields–and they shared these strategies for building conference surveys that will actually get you results.
+Here are some strategies for building conference surveys that will actually get you results:

 1. Discover the ways to use a conference survey.

-Meet SurveyMonkey’s Audra Sorman, who spends a lot of time thinking about how to write sound surveys.
-She says that when it comes to in-app, real-time event feedback, event planners and organizers need to keep a few things in mind before they write their surveys.
-Audra has some great ideas:
+When it comes to in-app, real-time event feedback, event planners and organizers need to keep a few things in mind before they write their surveys.
+Check out the ideas below!

 Use a conference survey to improve on the fly